hemdesai/stockalerts/he_alerts/docs/SESSION_SUMMARY_CLEANUP.md

 - `33288e7`: Complete HE Alerts system with simplified architecture
 - `cb04bb0`: Clean up repository and prepare for Replit deployment

-The system is now clean, documented, and ready for production deployment on Replit.
+The system is now clean, documented, and ready for production deployment on Replit.how